-Currently, the UK government can only remove or exclude European nationals only on the grounds of public policy, security or health.
-Where European nationals have permanent residence, only the most serious cases are individuals removed from the UK.
-There are additional safeguards for children.
+Currently, the UK Government can remove or exclude European nationals only on the grounds of public policy, security or health.
+Where European nationals have permanent residence, only in the most serious cases are individuals removed from the UK.
+There are additional safeguards for children.15

 In comparison, someone who has an out of court disposal (for example, a caution) would be forced to wait two years before applying for settlement under current criminality rules.
-If the same rules applied to EU nationals under the new scheme it would risk leaving children and young people who have committed minor misdemeanours outside the new settlement regime.
-It is unclear what status they would qualify for, and whether they would then be pushed into the onerous 'human rights' route under the Immigration Rules.
-Forcing this group through a human rights route would cause administrative delays while human rights applications and appeals are processed and would be a very significant diminution in the rights of this group who would suddenly have to pay the immigration health surcharge, high application fees and would lose access to public funds.
+If the same rules applied to EU nationals under the new scheme, it would risk leaving children and young people who have committed minor misdemeanours outside the new settlement regime.
+It is unclear what status they would qualify for, and whether they would then be pushed into the onerous human rights route under the Immigration Rules.
+Forcing this group through a human rights route would cause administrative delays while human rights applications and appeals are processed and would be a very significant diminution in the rights of this group who would suddenly have to pay high application fees and could lose access to public funds.